oandremendes/pokemon-go-3-step-fix/README.md

 ## License

 Part of this code was borrowed from rastapasta's In Game Radar example, where PokeStops are populated with Pokemon's information, and is to be used with his main program.
-As such, the license's are the same.
+As such, the licenses are the same.

 ## Credits